Josee9988/project-template/README.md

    1. A README template file with a default template to start documenting your project. (it includes personalized badges and text with your project details)
    1. A CHANGELOG template file based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
    1. An [issue_label_bot.yaml](/.github/issue_label_bot.yaml) file to use the issue adder GitHub bot.
 [Activate it or check its documentation](https://github.com/marketplace/issue-label-bot).
-   1. A [config.yml](/.github/config.yml) file to modify multiple bot's behaviors.
+   1. A [config.yml](/.github/config.yml) file to modify multiple bot's behaviours.
    1. A [settings.yml](/.github/settings.yml) file to use the popular settings GitHub bot.
 [Activate it or check its documentation](https://probot.github.io/apps/settings/).
    1. A [CONTRIBUTING](/.github/CONTRIBUTING.md) explaining how to contribute to the project.
 [Learn more with the GitHub guide](https://docs.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors).
    1. A [SUPPORT](/.github/SUPPORT.md) explaining how to support the project.
 [Learn more with the GitHub guide](https://docs.github.com/en/github/building-a-strong-community/adding-support-resources-to-your-project).